Childhood Lead Prevention Program

 Making a Complaint

 - It is illegal for property owners to allow lead hazards to exist on their property.
-If you see badly damaged paint on the exterior or interior of a house, please call contact the Department of Public Health-Childhood Lead Prevention Program (call 311 or click here).
+If you see badly damaged paint on the exterior or interior of a house, please contact the Department of Public Health-Childhood Lead Prevention Program by calling or clicking to enter a service request at 311.
 Property owners will be required to safely repair any hazards that have been identified.

 - San Francisco law also requires that work on lead-based paint be done safely.
 If you see work on the interior or exterior of a building that allows dust and paint chips to spread outside of a work area because it is not properly contained or not properly cleaned up, report it to the Department of Building Inspection-Housing Inspection Services.